Presentation

 • Kubeproxy

-These components are not covered by the SKS SLA, as we cannot ensure a clear responsibility split between between parties.
+These components are not covered by the SKS SLA, as we cannot ensure a clear responsibility split between parties.
 We support these in best-effort mode and provide upgrade tools and operations.
 User support scope is limited to the components mentioned above.

 A temporary Kubeconfig may be requested to user to access its cluster if any of these components needs troubleshooting.